 - Broadwood's Folly was built in the 19thC by the piano manufacturer Thomas Broadwood, who owned the prominent house in the valley below, Juniper Hall.
-There used to be a holm-oak growing out of it (the stump is still visible inside).
+A holm oak growing inside it had to be removed since it was dying and damaging the structure of the tower.

 - Box Hill Fort was one of a chain of mobilisation centres built to defend London at the end of the 19thC, but the idea was soon abandoned.
 It has now been colonized by several species of bats.

 - Major Peter Labellière was an eccentric local resident who insisted on being buried upside down, reasoning that “as the world is turned topsy-turvy” he would be the right way up in the end.

 - Swiss Cottage is where the television pioneer John Logie Baird conducted some of his early experiments in 1930.